isaiahglenncruz/MP4toMIDI/README.md

 # MP4toMIDI
-Python program that creates an equivalent MIDI file for all .mp4 files in the same directory as converter.py.
+Python program that creates an equivalent sheet music PDF file for all .mp4 files in the same directory as converter.py.

-First, make sure that you have the spleeter audio installed.
+First, make sure that you have the spleeter and music21 libraries installed.

 ```

 pip install spleeter pydub audio
+pip install music21

 ```